 Paul Crewe, Head of Sustainability, Engineering, Energy and Environment at Sainsbury's, said:

-"We are delighted to be one of the first companies to be recognised by the Carbon Trust Water Standard for reducing our water consumption, particularly at this crucial time of increasing natural resource scarcity.
+"We are delighted to be one of the first companies to be recognised by the Carbon Trust Standard for Water for reducing our water consumption, particularly at this crucial time of increasing natural resource scarcity.
 We will achieve our target of a 50 per cent relative reduction in water use by the end of next month which is a saving equivalent to 393 Olympic sized swimming pools each year.
 We have achieved this through a number of water saving measures that form part of our 20x20 Sustainability Plan.
 This includes eradicating underground leaks, saving individual stores hundreds of thousands of pounds each year.
 We have also fitted things like pre-rinse spray taps and low-flush toilets in all our stores and invested in rainwater harvesting for all new stores as standard as well as retrofitting these units in existing stores."

 Julian Carr, Director of Berendsen UK Ltd, said:

 "At Berendsen, we've reduced water usage through redesigning our wash processes and through investing over £2m in equipment and systems to clean and then re-use water.
 We've made good progress and in the last five years we've reduced our water usage by a massive one billion litres per year.
 In achieving this we have also saved hundreds of tonnes of carbon dioxide emissions every year, because less water has to be pumped and treated.
-We're proud to be among the first companies to be awarded the Carbon Trust Water Standard and we're looking forward to working with the Carbon Trust to make further reductions in the coming years."
+We're proud to be among the first companies to be awarded the Carbon Trust Standard for Water and we're looking forward to working with the Carbon Trust to make further reductions in the coming years."

 Graeme Beattie, Managing Director of Branston said:

 "Over the past few years we've invested in some major initiatives to conserve our resources, and in 2008 we were first in the food and agriculture sector to be awarded the Carbon Trust Standard.
-We appreciate the independent endorsement of the Carbon Trust and we are delighted to be one of the first companies to be awarded the Carbon Trust Water Standard in recognition of the ongoing and industry-leading work we are undertaking to conserve our water supply."
+We appreciate the independent endorsement of the Carbon Trust and we are delighted to be one of the first companies to be awarded the Carbon Trust Standard for Water in recognition of the ongoing and industry-leading work we are undertaking to conserve our water supply."